Jakinisme/valentine-game/README.md

 - `success.html` - The success page shown after clicking "Yes"
 - `src/script.js` - JavaScript code for the game logic
 - `assets/styles.css` - CSS styles for the game
+- `assets/success.css`- CSS for success page
-- `assets/cat.jpg` - Cat image for the success page
+- `assets/img/cat.jpg` - Cat image for the success page
+- `assets/audio/song.mp3` - Song that will be played while entering
-- `assets/yay.mp3` - Sound effect for the success page
+- `assets/audio/yay.mp3` - Sound effect for the success page

 ## Technologies Used